cjdoris/Bokeh.jl/docs/src/guide.md

 The final line causes the REPL or notebook you are using to display the plot `p`.
 You may explicitly call `display(p)` instead, e.g. if you are plotting in a script or a loop.

-If you are using `BrowserDisplay()` in the REPL, you may like to put `;` at the end of each command to supress displaying it.
+If you are in the REPL, you may like to put `;` at the end of each intermediate command to supress displaying it immediately.

 ## Getting help